strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Stats about correct answers

 @Tests
 ————————————————————————————————————————————————————————————————————————————————

-* Add functional tests for quiz resume (AppController:home)
 * Add functional tests to answer all the questions of the test quiz and check the score computation.
 * Add code coverage